junaideko/alx-low_level_programming/README.md

-This is a low level programming using c programming language
+This is a low level programming language